net-funkyrobot/carpet/__brick__/{{package-name}}/README.md

 ```
 make prepare
 ```

+This:

+- Prepares a local NodeJS environment for running Firebase emulators and running a Firestore rules test suite.
+- Gets Dart pub dependencies.

 DON'T WORRY running `make prepare` will not attempt to recreate the backend infrastructure for this product (as we'll already have the appropriate Makefile stamps in `.stamps/`).